dangarciahe/dangarciahe.github.io/README.md

 # dangarciahe.github.io
-Page that updates IP address
+Webpage that automatically updates IP address of the host machine and pushes it to the repository after if detectes an IP change at boot time.